Building Community Is What Sharon Is About!

 Sharon created and founded Y2ABC- Youth and Young Adult Being Connected, a youth summer works program from 2008 to 2013 which is now the model funded by the County and City of Portland operated through local organizations.
 Sharon has also worked on programs to combat gang and gun violence.

 Sharon has a track record of working with community stakeholders and collaborating with many partners throughout the district and city.
 When she led the Peninsula Little League, she reached out to the community and grew the league to twice its size.
-Sharon’s focus on the future also led her to work to bring green jobs to Portland with Groundwork Portland.
+Sharon’s focus on the future also led her to work towards bringing green jobs to Portland with Groundwork Portland.

 Sharon wants to bring her ideals, energy, keen insight, and tenacity to the Multnomah County Board.
 She will ask the hard questions, get to the root of our community problems, and make sure change is tangible and transparent to make real impact on families, youth, economic opportunity in our community at all levels.